 How to Stop Living on Autopilot

-You do not remember choosing this life.
+You don't remember choosing this life.
 You just ended up in it.
-The days blur together.
+The days blur.
 Nothing is terrible.
 Nothing is great.
-You are not suffering — you are just not alive.
+You aren't suffering — you just aren't alive.

 This is autopilot.
-And it is one of the most dangerous places a person can live — because it does not hurt enough to force a change but it slowly kills everything that matters.
+And it's one of the most dangerous places a person can live — because it doesn't hurt enough to force a change, while it slowly kills everything that matters.

+Autopilot isn't laziness.
+People on autopilot can be extremely productive — they show up, they perform, they check every box.
 The problem is not output.
 The problem is presence.
-You are doing things without deciding to do them.
-Going through motions someone else choreographed.
-Achieving goals you never actually set.
+You're doing things without deciding to do them, going through motions someone else choreographed, achieving goals you never actually set.

 Autopilot is the absence of intentionality.
-And without intentionality, you can spend an entire life accomplishing things that do not matter to you.
+And without intentionality, you can spend an entire life accomplishing things that don't matter to you.
+Scripture's name for this is sleep — and the command is sharper than any self-help book:

 Why You Ended Up Here